 - Know the main points of the paper.

-- Analyze whether the arguments and evidence is strong or weak.
+- Analyze whether the arguments and evidence are strong or weak.

 - Decide what ideas in the source could be useful in your own paper.

 5. Make a correct bibliographical entry for your article.
 Hint: Many online sources may have a bibliographical citation for you at the end of the paper.
 If they don't, see my steps for writing an MLA bibliography for help in writing your own and links to some online reference tools that can make the bibliography for you.

 6. Write out your own summary of each article.
 Remember that your summary should not include quotes and that the words you use should be your own and not the author you are quoting.